Perspective | ‘No comment’: The death of business reporting

 “When you call now, it’s battle stations,” reports David Segal, a longtime business writer at the New York Times.
 “There’s no longer any assumption that we are looking for enlightenment or understanding.
 The hostility is palpable.”

-“You often get the sense their job is to prevent access, to keep you at arm’s length,” agreed Ellen Pollack, a veteran of the Wall Street Journal and Bloomberg Businessweek who is now at the Times as business editor.
+“You often get the sense their job is to prevent access, to keep you at arm’s length,” agreed Ellen Pollock, a veteran of the Wall Street Journal and Bloomberg Businessweek who is now at the Times as business editor.

 With the help of Post researcher Magda Jean-Louis, I did an unscientific search of the Times Business section for the past six months looking for instances of companies that declined to comment or were rude enough to never respond to a reporter’s questions.
 The list includes LVMH, First Data, Career Education, Theranos, Dodge & Cox, Qualcomm, Universal, Warner Bros. and Fox, Tiger Brands, Tesla, Google, Twitter, Toyota, Exxon Mobil and Lyft.